 In the 19th century the Greek-Orthodox church purchased a plot of land west of the Chapel of Ascension.
 Only in the 1990’s they finally decided to build a church at the site, but failing to obtain permits from the municipality it is still not complete.

-Book a Private Tour to the Chapel of the Ascension
+Contact Us to Inquire About a Tour to Chapel of Ascension

 Points of Interest in the Area